Knowledge base

-1000 FAQs, 500 tutorials and explanatory videos.
+1000 FAQs, 500 tutorials and instructional videos.
 Here, there are only solutions!

-Display Web statistics
+Display web statistics

 Preamble

-Access visit statistics
+Accessing visit statistics

 To view public traffic statistics:

-- Click here to access your site management on the Infomaniak Manager (need help?)
+- Click here to access your site management on the Infomaniak Manager (need help?).

 - Click directly on the name assigned to the site in question.